Here you can find more information about the schedule, documents, and frequently asked questions.

 Key dates (subject to change):

-• 31 December 2024: Deadline for signing the SBTi commitment letter (for all suppliers)
+- December 31 2026: Deadline for signing the SBTi commitment letter if not signed already

 Frequently Asked Questions